Operating Profit Margin Ratio

 - Revenue is income earned from the principal business activities

-ABC PLC is a manufacturer of stationery supplies.
+ABC PLC is in the business of manufacturing stationery supplies.

 The financial results of ABC PLC for the year ended 30 June 20X4 are as follows: